 server-intf: port1 client-intf: port3 port: 162 proto: TCP

-To run the test, let's set the port to 5201, protocol to TCP and client interface to port2 (as port3 is down in this Fortigate):
+To run the test, let's set the port to 5201, protocol to TCP and client interface to port1 (Server interface is set to port1 by default already):

 diagnose traffictest port 5201

 NOTE: 1 is for UDP and 0 is for TCP.

 We are ready to run the iperf test.
 On the remote server 22.214.171.124 I have iperf3 -s running.